 Prices are falling so fast it’s hard to keep up.
 It’s no longer necessary to purchase large quantities of IP directly from mega-providers to get competitive pricing.
 Businesses in today’s marketplace require higher performance, better reliability, and added scalability without sacrificing security or control.

-Keep your business connected with high-speed internet connectivity, from 100 Mbps to 100 Gbps to Dark Fiber.
+Keep your business connected with high-speed Internet connectivity, from 100 Mbps to 100 Gbps to Dark Fiber.
 Our strategic relationships with hundreds of service providers gives us access to the most competitive rates in the industry.
-We help you secure the best possible services, for the best price, on the most reliable networks.
+We help you secure the best possible business IT services, for the best price, on the most reliable networks.

 Below are a few Internet trends to look out for in the coming years:

 Annual global IP traffic will pass the zettabyte ([ZB] - 1000 exabytes [EB]) threshold by the end of 2016, and will reach 2.3 ZB per year by 2020.
 By the end of 2016, global IP traffic will reach 1.1 ZB per year, or 88.7 EB per month, and by 2020 global IP traffic will reach 2.3 ZB per year, or 194 EB per month.